Portrait painting: Tang dynasty (618–907)

-During the Tang dynasty, there was an increase of humanization and personalization in portrait painting.
-Due to the influx of Buddhism, the painting portrait adopted a more realistic likeness, especially for the portraits of the monks.
+The Tang dynasty saw an increase in humanization and personalization in portrait painting.
+Due to the influx of Buddhism, portrait paintings adopted more realistic features, especially in the portraits of monks.
 The belief in "temporal incorruptibility" of the immortal body in Mahayana Buddhism linked the presence in an image with the presence in reality.
-Portrait was regarded as the visual embodiment and substitute of a real person.
-Thus, the true likeness was highly valued in the paintings and statues of the monks.
-The Tang dynasty mural portrait painting values the spiritual quality—the "animation through spirit consonance" (qi yun shen tong).
+A portrait was regarded as the visual embodiment and substitute of a real person.
+Thus, the true likeness was highly valued in the paintings and statues of Buddhists.
+Conversely, portraits in tomb murals valued the spiritual quality—the "animation through spirit consonance" (qi yun shen tong).

-In terms of the imperial portrait, Emperor Taizong, the second emperor of the Tang dynasty, used portraits to legitimize succession and reinforce power.
-He commissioned the Portrait of Succession Emperors, which contains the portraits of 13 emperors in the previous dynasties in chronological order.
-The commonness among the selected emperors was that they were the sons of the founders of the dynasties.
-Since Emperor Taizong's father, Emperor Gaozu, was the founder of the Tang dynasty, Emperor Taizong's selection of the previous emperors in the similar position of himself served as a political allusion.
-His succession was under doubt and criticism since he murdered two of his brothers and forced his father to pass the throne to him.
-Through commissioning the collective portraits of the previous emperors, he aimed at legitimize the transmission of the reign.
+Emperor Taizong, the second emperor of the Tang dynasty, used portraits to legitimize succession and reinforce power.
+He commissioned the Thirteen Emperors Scroll, which contains the portraits of 13 emperors of previous dynasties in chronological order.
+The commonality among the selected emperors was that they were the sons of the founders of the dynasties.
+Since Emperor Taizong's father, Emperor Gaozu, was the founder of the Tang dynasty, Emperor Taizong's selection of the previous emperors in a similar position to himself served as a political allusion.
+His succession was under doubt and criticism, as he murdered two of his brothers and forced his father to pass the throne to him.
+Through commissioning the collective portraits of the previous emperors, he aimed to legitimize the transmission of the reign.
 In addition, the difference in the costumes of the portrayed emperors implied Emperor Taizong's opinion on them.
-The emperors portrayed in informal costumes were regarded as the bad examples of a ruler such as being weak or violent, while the ones in formal dresses were thought to accomplish either civil or military achievements.
-The commission was an indirect method by Emperor Taizong to proclaim his achievements had surpassed the precedent emperors.
-Emperor Taizong also commissioned a series of portrait paintings of famous scholars and intellectuals before he became the emperor.
-He attempted to befriend with the intellectuals by putting the portraits on the wall of Pingyan Pavilion as a signal of respect.
-The portraits also served as evidence that he had gained political support from the portrayed famous scholars to frighten his opponents.
+The emperors portrayed in informal costumes were regarded as examples of bad rulers, such as those considered weak or violent, while the ones in formal dress were thought to have accomplished civil or military achievements.
+The commission was an indirect method by Emperor Taizong to proclaim that his achievements had surpassed the preceding emperors.
+Emperor Taizong also commissioned a series of portrait paintings of famous scholars and intellectuals before becoming emperor.
+He attempted to befriend intellectuals by placing the portraits on the wall of Pingyan Pavilion as a sign of respect.
+The portraits also served as evidence that he had gained political support from the famous scholars portrayed, to frighten his opponents.
 During his reign, Emperor Taizong commissioned portraits of himself receiving offerings from the ambassadors of the conquered foreign countries to celebrate and advertise his military achievements.